 How to have a Good Relationship with your Child

-Edited by Debbie, Timbuktu, Anonymous, Nate Pepperell and 5 others
+Edited by Debbie, Timbuktu, Nate Pepperell, Jonathan and 4 others

 Pretty much everyone in life wants a good relationship with someone who makes him or her happy.
 You want someone who will act kindly and love you.
 This is what almost all people yearn for.
 Isn't that the how children want their relationships with their parents to be also?
 As parents, we can get carried away with just correcting and controlling our children, and we may sometimes forget about just sitting down and taking the time to have a nice talk with them.
 We may not always ask how their day at school went, or play a fun game they might like.
 But we will find that the more children feel loved, the happier they will be, in general.